WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 The signing phase ends when the coordinator has all the valid signatures for all the registered inputs.

 ### What is happening in the broadcasting phase?
-The coin join transaction is successfully build and signed, and it is now ready to be [broadcasted](https://github.com/nopara73/zerolink#transaction-broadcasting) to the peers of the Bitcoin network.
+The coin join transaction is successfully built and signed, and it is now ready to be [broadcasted](https://github.com/nopara73/zerolink#transaction-broadcasting) to the peers of the Bitcoin network.
 The coordinator sends this transaction over the tor network to a random full node, and from there it is gossiped to other nodes and miners.
 Wasabi is saving on mining fees by setting a confirmation target of roughly 12 hours, but you can re-register unconfirmed anonset outputs for the next round of coin join.

 ## Hardware Wallet